xentu/xentu-engine/README.md

 ## Contribution And Community

-To get in touch, please join me on discord at https://discord.com/invite/enC7FGvV
+To get in touch, please join the discord at https://discord.com/invite/enC7FGvV

 <br />